amarcinkowski/gradle-eclipse-php-plugin/README.md

 Gradle plugin for Eclipse PHP

 This Gradle plugin allows you to generate project files for Eclipse PHP.
 Works similar to default 'eclipse' gradle plugin.
-To use it add this code snippet to your build.gradle:
+To use it add to your build.gradle.

+Example code snippet that will make Eclipse PHP treat 'vendor', 'wp' and 'wp-content' folders as libraries:

 ```
 buildscript {